 Brought to you by RED Mountain Resort

 When it comes to ski resorts, it’s a hidden gem.
-The resort is well known for its light, dry powder that all of us skiers and snowboarders are after.
-They offer up 3,850 acres of skiable terrain that’s served by 8 lifts across 4 peaks.
+The resort is well known for its light, dry powder that all skiers and snowboarders are after.
+They offer up 3,850 acres of skiable terrain served by eight lifts across four peaks.
 The sheer amount of terrain is impressive, but the best part is that it’s not crowded like the other resorts.

 RED Mountain Resort By The Numbers: